JohnDoe-collab-stack/LogicDissoc/Readme.md

 * the **local / non-local** dichotomy via `delta`,
 * the **granularity** of `delta` on non-local formulas,
-* detection of non-conservativity via Gödel directions,
+* the detection of non-conservativity via Gödel directions,
-* the 0 / >0 meta-theorem in a finite, fully proved Lean setting.
+* the 0 / >0 meta-theorem in a finite framework fully proved in Lean.

 ---

-## Part II – Internal justification of `RefSystem` and obstruction rank
+## Second part – Internal justification of `RefSystem` and the obstruction rank

 This part explains how the internal layer